corebiz-global/adyen-documentation/docs/adyen-configuration/additional-data.md

 ![Additional Data](https://i.imgur.com/0Q7HpuN.png)

-It is important to say that if you need the data to be sent in Test and Production you have to do this same configuration in both environments.
+> **Important**: It is required to configure both Test and Production environments for this data to be sent.